tliron/prudence/CACHING.md

 ### "describe"

-There is another optional hook just for optimizing his functionality: "describe".
+This is another optional hook just for optimizing this functionality.
 Let's add a "describe" function to our `json.js`:

     exports.describe = function(context) {
         context.signature = prudence.hash(context.cacheKey);